 Billie Jago is a British expat living with her boyfriend in Valencia, Spain.
 Over the past five years, she has worked as an English teacher in various countries across the world.
 She has lived in Turkey, China and Thailand, but says it's Valencia that has begun to feel like home.
-You can read more about her experiences on her blog.

 Q: Where are you originally from?